systems-cs-pub-ro/moodle-qtype_topictagged/README.md

 The selection of the questions is automated based on options from evaluators.
 The aim is to have a fair distribution of difficulty levels and topics among the unique quizzes created for each student.

-We want to choose the questions randomly based on the selected difficulty and topic, and to make sure that all the questions are used evenly.
 In order to use all questions evenly, we keep a timestamp marking when each question was last used.
 There will be a preference to use questions that haven't been recently used.
 As defined in [Managing Questions](README.md#managing-questions), the `last_used` question tag keeps the time of the question was last used, measured in seconds since the Epoch (00:00:00 UTC, January 1, 1970).
-The plugin automatically updates the `last_used` tag after every questions use, and can [export it in multiple ways](/README.md#downloading-questions), so it can be imported and reused in a different course or in another Moodle instance.
+The plugin automatically updates the `last_used` tag after every questions use, and can [export it in multiple ways](/README.md#exporting-questions), so it can be imported and reused in a different course or in another Moodle instance.

 # Installation